Sunrise over the bog with a wooden boardwalk and tower.Source: Sven Zacek

 The longest hiking trails in Estonia

-Estonia may be a compact country, but that doesn't mean you have to be satisfied with short hiking routes.
-These three trails are well-marked, with services and accommodation options along the way.
-With some planning, hopping on the trail for a day and taking public transport back to your base is possible.
+These long-distance trails are well-marked and offer services and accommodations along the way.
+With some planning, you can hop on the trail for a day and take public transport back to your base.
 Ambitious long-distance hikers can even continue on to the rest of Europe.

 The Baltic Forest Trail